cloud-gov/cg-site/_pages/pages/documentation/env-vars-federalist.md

   - /pages/how-federalist-works/env-vars-on-federalist-builds/
 ---

-At the time your site is built with either Jekyll or Hugo, a number of special environment variables are exposed.
+At the time your site is built, a number of special environment variables are exposed.
 You can access these environment variables with your build engine to customize your build (for instance, to add some special text to your site to show which branch has been built).

-See the [federalist-garden-build README](https://github.com/18f/federalist-garden-build#variables-exposed-during-builds) for further information on the environment variables that your site build can access.

-## Default environment variables available when your site builds
+## Default environment variables

 When Federalist builds your site it makes available the following environment variables: